statisticalbiotechnology/cb2030/qa/clustering.md

 ## Bayesian GMMS

-1. It seems reasonable to use the Bayesian variant of GMMs, since the number of clusters don't have to be chosen beforehand, are there any cases where that approach isn't possible?
- > Yes this is my interpretation as well.
-However, as VanderPlas writes for another technique to select the number of components: "Notice the important point: this choice of number of components measures how well GMM works as a density estimator, not how well it works as a clustering algorithm.
-I'd encourage you to think of GMM primarily as a density estimator, and use it for clustering only when warranted within simple datasets."
-That note applies here as well.

 1. What is a suitable number of clusters for a Bayesian Gaussian mixture model?
 How is the number selected for a Bayesian Gaussian mixture model?
   > The point of the Bayesian GMM procedure is that you just have to select an upper bound for the number of clusters, and the procedure will then select an optimal number for you.